ploomber/ploomber/doc/get-started/basic-concepts.rst

 turn a collection scripts into a cohesive data pipeline by following three simple **conventions**:

-1. Each task is a script
+1. Each task is a Python function, (Python/R/SQL) script or Jupyter notebook
 2. Scripts declare their dependencies in the ``upstream`` variable
 3. Scripts declare their outputs in the ``product`` variable